-In 2016, an impact assessment (SWD (2016) 0380 final) was published together with a Communication about the EU's future relations with ACP countries (JOIN 2016 (52) final), which served as a basis for the subsequent recommendation and negotiating directives.
-It aimed at determining which type of format is required to best organise and govern relations with partners in Africa, the Caribbean and Pacific.
+In 2016, an impact assessment (SWD (2016) 0380 final) was published together with a Communication about the EU's future relations with ACP countries (JOIN 2016 (52) final), which served as a basis for the subsequent Commission recommendation for a Council decision authorising the opening of negotiations and the Council negotiating directives.
+It aimed at determining which type of format was required to best organise and govern relations with partners in Africa, the Caribbean and Pacific.
 The impact assessment identified various options and a preferred way forward, which was in the end chosen, and can be summarised as follows: "The preferred option for the EU is that a new partnership between the EU and the ACP countries, in the form of an overarching agreement including a 'roof' listing common values, principles and interests and identifying general principles and avenues for cooperation in the international arena, and three partnerships setting region-specific priorities and actions to implement respectively in Africa, the Caribbean and the Pacific."